 Quebec is Canada's French-speaking province.

-Quebec Regular Skilled Worker Program (QSWP)
+Quebec Skilled Worker Selection Program

 The Canadian province of Quebec is a top destination for immigrants from around the globe.

-For example, out of the 341,180 people who were approved for Canadian immigration and issued a Permanent Resident Visa to Canada in 2019, there were 40,545 (12% of the total) who decided to move to Quebec.
+For example, out of the 483,591 people who were approved for Canadian immigration and issued a Permanent Resident Visa to Canada in 2024, there were 59,900 (12.3% of the total) who decided to move to Quebec.

 It should be of no surprise that so many individuals who immigrate to Canada choose to make Quebec their new home, since this scenic province has a large immigrant population; incredible cities (such as Montreal, Quebec City and Trois-Riveres); a strong economy; unique French-Canadian culture; and a high standard of living!